kengibous/engiblog/src/pages/blog/2019-05-01-starting-kubernetes-onprem.md

 - Octopus for deployments
 - Proget for nuget packages and private docker repo
-- Gitlab for source code, builds, continous integration
+- Gitlab for source code, builds, continuous integration
 - TeamCity - legacy applications are largely built here
 - SVN - legacy applications source code here

-Plans for new archtecture
+Plans for new architecture

 - Kubernetes cluster on premise - Using Rancher to provision cluster
 - Mix of Linux and Windows kubernetes worker nodes.
 As of version 1.14 windows nodes are supported, however 1.14 is experiment in Rancher as of this time.